VladoBorek/Friends-Bets/README.md

 - and implementing request acceptance and rejection flows.

 The groups module will also be implemented by me

-The project is built as a modern TypeScript-first monolithic application with a React frontend, REST API backend, PostgreSQL database, role-based access control, and CI/CD support.
-It focuses on clean architecture, type safety, maintainability, and production-ready development practices.

 # UI Screenshots
 <table>